libxsmm/libxsmm/README.md

   libxsmm_conv_err_t*   status );
 ```

-Therefore a sample call would be:
+Therefore, a sample call looks like:
 ```C
   /** macro for error checking */
   #define CHKERR_LIBXSMM_CONV(A) if ( A != LIBXSMM_CONV_SUCCESS ) fprintf(stderr, "%s\n", libxsmm_conv_get_error(A) );